Start a Conversation

 Present the estimated costs of the proposal work in summary categories: personnel, equipment and supplies, travel, consultants/sub-contractors, overhead, etc.

-The Fund will not support overhead/indirect/G&A costs in excess of 15% of direct project costs (excluding travel and subcontracts).
+The Fund will support overhead/indirect/G&A cost at a maximum of 15% of direct project costs.
+Direct project costs exclude travel and subcontract costs.

 Identify how funds will be raised to support the proposed work.
 Indicate the portion of the budget to be supported by the Fund, and identify the type of support (grant, loan, or other mechanism) desired.
 Detail additional sources of funding by organization and amount if known.
 Matching funds are not required.